apollo

 Diet & Lifestyle Advise

-• Adequate nutrition is the key to improvement in malaria-induced weakness.
+• Adequate nutrition is crucial for improving malaria-induced weakness.

-• It is important to allow the patient to eat regularly in small amounts to tolerate the food.
+• It is essential to allow the patient to eat regularly in small amounts to help them tolerate the food.

-• Increase fluid and protein intake for malaria-induced weight loss.
+• Increase fluid and protein intake to combat malaria-induced weight loss.

-• Proper rest and mosquito-free premises are important for the patient to recover.
+• Proper rest and mosquito-free premises are essential for the patient to recover.

 Habit Forming